topo-gps/topo-gps-manual/en/routes/transportation_means.rst

 Mountainbike
 ------------
-This should be used for planning a route for mountainbike (MTB).
+The mountainbike transporation means should be used for planning a route for mountainbike (MTB).
 The route will try to take specially designated mtb paths if possible.
 An internet connection is necessary.
 Note that you should always verify if mountainbiking is allowed on the planned trail, especially in nature areas.
 Sometimes a special permit is necessary.
 In the settings you can set the following options: